Becoming a Travel Content Creator: An Honest Guide

 My rules after 500+ collaborations:

-- No bartering for followers over 10K.
+- No bartering after 10K followers.
 Your work has value.
 Producing a story takes you 3-4 hours.
 That's not a gift, that's work.

 - Always have a media kit.
 A PDF containing: reach, engagement rate, demographics, case studies, and pricing.
 Anyone without a media kit won't be taken seriously.

-- Do not calculate prices based on followers, but rather based on effort + reach + usage rights.
-A reel with 3 locations, drone footage and editing is worth more than a story.
+- Don't calculate prices based on followers, but rather on effort + reach + usage rights.
+A Reel with 3 locations, drone footage, and editing is worth more than a Story.

-- Usage rights are charged separately.
+- Usage rights are billed separately.
 If a brand wants to use your images for its own advertising, that's a separate item.
 And not a small one.

 - Prefer long-term collaborations.
 A 12-month deal provides planning security.
 One-off posts are one-off payments.